Operational Excellence Beginner

 If you see any of these, you’re not ready:

-• “We tested it manually” — Manual testing doesn’t scale
+• “We tested it manually.”
+Manual testing does not scale.

 Pre-Launch Day Checklist